Getting back into the TI-99/4A easily & quickly! (updated 4/9/2019)

 TI-99/4A Classic Computing Nostalgia

-The 'classic' TI-99/4A computer has been getting much more popular the past couple of years.
+The 'classic' TI-99/4A home computer has been getting more and more popular over the past couple of years.
 The TI community is quite literally exploding with new users, hardware and software.
 Now has never been a better time to join the community or to 'come back home' from a long absence.

 In the past there were a few limitations that held some people back from taking the plunge of getting in, or returning to the TI-99/4A.
 Some of those limitations were:

 2 Limited incomes to purchase the bulky legacy equipment.

 3 Ways to easily get FREE software over to the TI from the Internet.

 All three of those limitations have now been TOTALLY ELIMINATED.

 This short blog entry shows one popular entry configuration that is bringing people back into the TI world with limited investment and hassle... will you be another one?

 First – Obtaining a console is easy << CLICKING HERE >> will take you directly to Ebay where you can pick and choose from an assortment of readily available consoles.
 Prices vary greatly, so choose wisely.

 Second – << CLICKING HERE >> will connect you with a source for an inexpensive sidecar 32K memory expansion interface.